-A. I.C. § 18-7042(1)(d)'s Prohibition on Audio and Video Recording Unacceptably Restrains Protected Speech
+A. Section 76-6-112(2)'s Prohibition on Audio and Video Recording Unacceptably Restrains Protected Speech

-I.C. § 18-7042(1)(d), prohibiting audio or visual recording of agricultural facilities' operations, quells speech, not conduct.
-The State's only argument on this point is that the section protects property rights.
-Defendants' Reply to Response to Motion to Dismiss, Dkt.
-No. 35, at 4-5.
-However, the provision does not regulate access to facilities but rather the communication of information from the facilities.
+Prohibiting audio or visual recording of agricultural facilities' operations quells speech, not conduct.
+The State's only argument on this point is that section 76-6-112(2) protects property rights.
+Defs.
+MSJ Br. at 23 (76-6-112 is mere "regulation of pre-speech information gathering").
+However, the Act does not regulate access to facilities but rather the communication of information from the facilities.
 Its prohibition is not limited to access obtained through trespass or other unlawful methods.
-I.C. § 18-7042(1)(d) prohibits all audio and video recording done without permission of the facility's owner, even to an invitee whose access is acquiesced to, or any other otherwise lawful and permitted presence.
-I.C. § 18-7042(1)(d), which contains no scienter requirement, nor even a requirement of entry on false pretenses, serves only to silence a primary mode of conveying information about the operation of agricultural production facilities
+Sections 76-6-112(2)(a), (c) and (d) prohibit audio and video recording done without permission of the facility's owner.
+These provisions serve only to silence a primary mode of conveying information about the operation of agricultural production facilities and to limit the public's ability to receive this information.
+As such, they directly target speech.